 |7.
 Based on||Facts, reality.||Values.|

-This has a been a guide to the top differences between Positive economics vs normative economics.
-Here we also discuss Positive economics and normative economics differences with examples, infographics, and comparison table.
+This has been a guide to Positive Economics vs Normative Economics.
+Here we discuss Positive and normative economics differences with infographics and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Economics –